O0o-Yuta-Kimura-o0O/my-math-paper-2025/README.en.md

 ## Contribution

 This project is still in its early stages.
-Currently, the author is working on it alone with the assistance of LLMs, but we plan to accept contributions such as Pull Requests in the future.
+Currently, the author is working on it alone with LLMs, but we plan to accept contributions such as Pull Requests in the future.

 ## License